Skip to main content

 Add this to your Cursor MCP settings (global or project-level .cursor/mcp.json).

 This uses the NPX setup, which gives you all 59+ tools including design creation and variable management.
-For alternative installation methods, troubleshooting, and the latest configuration options, see the Figma Console MCP documentation.
+Setup instructions may change between releases — for the latest configuration options, alternative installation methods, and troubleshooting, see the Figma Console MCP documentation.

 Connect to Figma Desktop